In this product guide:

 The process of finding a summer-worthy running shoe is slightly more complicated.

 Over the years, we’ve realized that determining the level of ventilation in a running shoe is somewhat of a dark art.
-After reviewing hundreds of shoes, a pattern has emerged – one that tells us how good or bad a shoe will be at circulating air.
+After reviewing hundreds of shoes, a pattern has emerged – one that informs us how footwear ventilation works.